aidalinfo/extract-kit/packages/office-to-markdown/README.md

 A modern TypeScript library for converting Office documents (DOCX) to Markdown format, optimized for the Bun ecosystem with advanced support for mathematical equations and tables.

+> **🔬 Created through reverse engineering of Microsoft's [MarkItDown](https://github.com/microsoft/markitdown)** - A TypeScript reimplementation that brings Python's document conversion capabilities to the JavaScript/Bun ecosystem with enhanced performance and type safety.

 ## 🚀 Features

 - ✅ **DOCX to Markdown conversion** with structure preservation